Ween: Early years (1984–1989)

 Aaron Freeman and Mickey Melchiondo met in a junior high school typing class in 1984.
 Freeman recalled, "We didn't like each other.
 He was a jock, and I was more of a trench-coat guy.
 But we sat next to each other in typing class and both realized we were into music."
 The name Ween was a word made up by the duo, a combination of the words wuss and penis.
 Their earliest home recordings were drug-fueled and free-spirited; Melchiondo would later say about this era, "the music was designed to be obnoxious".

 From 1984 until 1994, Ween's live lineup consisted of Freeman on lead vocals and occasional rhythm guitar, Melchiondo on lead guitar and backing vocals, and a Digital Audio Tape (DAT) machine providing the pre-recorded backing tracks.
-They self-released several cassettes in the late eighties including Mrs. Slack (1984), Erica Peterson's Flaming Crib Death (1986), The Crucial Squeegie Lip (1987), Axis: Bold as Boognish (1988), and Prime 5 (1988).
+They self-released several cassettes in the late eighties including Mrs. Slack (1984), Erica Peterson's Flaming Crib Death (1986), The Crucial Squeegie Lip (1987), Axis: Bold as Boognish (1988), The Live Brain Wedgie/WAD (1988), and Prime 5 (1988).
 In 1987, Freeman also released his own tape, Synthetic Socks, which featured Melchiondo on a few tracks.
 Ween's public debut was at the New Hope-Solebury High School talent show in 1986, where they performed a cover of Jimi Hendrix's "Purple Haze" with Chris Williams (a.k.a.
 Mean Ween) on bass and Karl Weimer on drums.
 Although this era was mostly just Freeman, Melchiondo and the DAT machine, they did play a few shows in the '80s as "The Ween" backed by the Rollins Band rhythm section, Andrew Weiss and Sim Cain.

 By 1988, Ween had become regulars at John and Peter's in New Hope and City Gardens in Trenton, New Jersey.
-At City Gardens, they opened for acts such as They Might Be Giants, GWAR, Butthole Surfers, and Henry Rollins.
+At City Gardens, they opened for acts such as They Might Be Giants, Butthole Surfers, and Henry Rollins.
 Following a February 1990 City Gardens performance where Ween's reception was lukewarm, Rollins got on stage and warned the crowd to "start liking them now", for one day, "you will get down on your filthy knees and crawl to the altar that is Ween".